kunkunbebo/Find_Mobile_Food_Trucks_Facility_SF/README.md

 # MiVP
 The following assumption were made to scope the MVP (Minimum viable product) for the solution.
 ## Key requirements
- 1. Solution has to be product agnostic
+ 1. Solution has to be programming language agnostic

 ### In-scope
 1. Users will be able to query for food trucks proximate to a specific location (latitude and longitude).